amuhak/Macro/Unit 2/Employment.md

 - Underemployed worker

 # Full Employment
-Everyone who want a job has one,
+Everyone who want a job has one.